 If any of these three components are missing from a Veterans claim, then they will not be able to make a service connection.

 One of the main differences between making a claim for PTSD instead of an adjustment disorder is the special rules surrounding PTSD.
+It can be incredibly difficult to get benefits from the VA for PTSD because of these special rules.

 Veterans will usually have to go to a Compensation and Pension (C&P) exam to qualify for a service connection for PTSD.
 If they fail to do so, the VA will most likely deny their claim, and they will have to start over again.

-It is common for the VA to make mistakes.
-Whether it comes from overlooking key information or not compiling the evidence properly to make a sound judgment on a disability rating, the VA is known to make mistakes.
+The VA can make mistakes.
+Whether it comes from overlooking key information or not compiling the evidence properly to make a sound judgment on a disability rating, mistakes can occur.
+This can be especially common in claims that have to do with mental disorders.

 Because the VA is still learning so much about mental disorders, there is a tendency to make mistakes when going through a Veteran’s claim and giving disability ratings.